 Way of storing the user configuration into the file:

 The group of users consists of local or network users, having ceratin level of authorization permission in secured applications (they are authorized to perform only specific operations class in the running application) The number of specific groups of users (different authorization levels) is arbitrary.
 Any local or network user can be assigned to certaing group of users.
 Each user can be a member of multiple groups of users simultaneously.
 Including the user into a group of users allows the user to perform some secured actions in the running application.
 If the groups of users are used for application security (not only the single users), it is possible to flexibly add/remove users in these groups of users while the application itself stays unchanged (it is even possible to manage the users while the application is running, by the Pm.WndEditUsers method).
-It is very handy for the enduser allowing to reflect the personal changes in the operator crew (new operators comming, old operators leaving, etc.).
-Locating the users into groups of users is done directly at the operator workstations, listing the groups the operator is member of.
+It is very handy for the enduser allowing to reflect the personal changes in the user crew (new users comming, old users leaving, etc.).
+Locating the users into groups of users is done directly at the user workstations, listing the groups the user is member of.
 The group of users is allways created in the PRA file.

 |File with users (INI)||The file of the INI type where the users are stored in the section [Users].
 The users can be changed even in the running application by means of the Pm.WndEditUsers method.
 The preset value is: #cfg:users.ini. |